Paika Rebellion: Course of the rebellion

 Discontent over the policies of the Company was simmering in Odisha when, in March 1817, a 400-strong party of Kandhas crossed over into Khurda from the State of Ghumsur, openly declaring their rebellion against Company rule.
 The Paikas under Jagbandhu joined them, looting and setting to fire the police station and post office at Banpur.
 The rebels then marched to Khurda itself, which the Company abandoned, sacking the administration buildings and the treasury there.
 Another body of rebels captured Paragana Lembai, where they killed Indian officials of the Company.

 The company government, led by E. Impey, the magistrate at Cuttack, dispatched forces to quell the rebellion under Lieutenant Prideaure to Khurda and Lieutenant Faris to Pipli in the beginning of April.
 These met with sustained attacks from the Paikas, forcing them to retreat to Cuttack, suffering heavy losses, and Faris himself was killed by the Paikas.
-Another force sent to Puri under Captain Wellington, however, faced little opposition, and on 9 April a force of 550 men was sent to Khurda.
+Another force sent to Puri under Captain Wellington, however, faced little opposition, and on 9 April a force of 550 men were sent to Khurda.
 Three days later they took Khurda and declared martial law in the Khurda territory.

 Even as the East India Company managed to wrest control of Khurda, Puri itself fell to the insurgents led by Bakshi Jagabandhu, and the Company forces were forced to retreat to Cuttack by 18 April.
 Cuttack remained cut off from the now rebel-held portions of southern Odisha, and therefore the Company administration remained unaware of the fate of the force they had dispatched to Khurda.
 The force's successes in Khurda allowed the commanding officer, Captain Le Fevere, to pursue the insurgents into Puri.
 This party defeated a thousand-strong but ill-equipped force of the Paikas as they marched to Puri, and they retook Puri and captured the Raja before he could escape from the town.

 The uprising spread rapidly across Odisha, and there were several encounters between Company troops and Paik forces, including at Cuttack, where the latter were quickly defeated.
 By May 1817, the East India Company had managed to reestablish their authority over the entire province, but it proved to be a significant period of time before tranquility finally returned to the region.